jkpld/cell_image_analysis/readme.md

 3. Run `setup.m`.
 This function will
     * Add the necessary files to your Matlab path.
     * Attempt to compile two C functions that will increase the program speed.
 If a C compiler is not found on your computer, then the code will still run, but it could be slower.
-4. Start by browsing the example located in the `example/` folder
+4. Start by browsing the example located in the `example/` folder, and described below.

 #### Installation Notes
 * The GitHub repository could take a few minutes to download as the repository is >100 MB.
 The majority of this space comes from the example images included.